BatsResearch/LexC-Gen/README.md

 🗂️ Data Artifacts: https://github.com/BatsResearch/LexC-Gen-Data-Archive

-This repository provides code for LexC-Gen used for generating sentiment analysis and topic classification data using Gatitos bilingual lexicons and reproducing our paper.
+💻 This repository provides code for LexC-Gen used for generating sentiment analysis and topic classification data using Gatitos bilingual lexicons and reproducing our paper.
 But our code are written in a modular manner so it can be easily adapted to other tasks or bilingual lexicons.

+🧩 We provide our main results for NusaX and SIB-200 in `paper_results/` with average accuracy and standard deviations (over 5 runs).
+Our intention is to provide a form of sanity check for reproduced results by other researchers.

 ---
 ## 🧱 Setup